Swissquote vs Trading 212 Comparison

 Which broker offers more trading platforms?

-For trading platforms Swissquote supports a Proprietary Platform and Desktop Platform (Windows), whereas Trading 212 supports a Proprietary Platform..
+Whether your broker develops its own proprietary platforms or provides access to popular third-party platforms, you should make sure you can use your preferred type of trading platform.
+In our testing, we found that Swissquote offers a Proprietary Platform and Desktop Platform (Windows), whereas Trading 212 supports a Proprietary Platform.
 Neither have cTrader, DupliTrade and ZuluTrade

 Does Swissquote offer MetaTrader?
 Does Trading 212 offer MetaTrader?